 Be sure to charge your battery up before use.
 Most generators will be fine leaving the charger plugged in to maintain the charge between uses.

-Smaller generators have the option of a quiet design.
-Some are quieter than normal conversation levels.
+When buying a portable generator, smaller models often feature less noise.
+Some are even quieter than normal conversation levels.
 If you’re tailgating or camping in an area that allows generators, your neighbors will appreciate the consideration.

 By the time you move into the 4000-watt class and higher, there isn’t much available in the “quiet” class.
-One consideration boils down to fuel source.
+One consideration boils down to the fuel source.
 Diesel typically makes more noise than a comparable gas model.
 In general, Honda generators are among the quietest we’ve ever used.
 However, they carry a rather premium price point for that advantage.

 Electronic Fuel Injection (EFI) is a great feature to have when shopping for and buying a portable generator.
 It eliminates the need for a carburetor.
 Clogged carburetors are one of the biggest headaches for those who stay up on maintenance as well as they should.
 There are still plenty of things that can go wrong without maintenance, of course, but a clogged carburetor isn’t one of them.
 Additionally, your generator will be easier to start up in cold weather.

 Realize that CO detectors can be tricked.
 Make sure you point the generator exhaust downwind from the sensor and don’t place it in a corner to avoid false readings.